 Today, many powerful and flexible FPGA-based platforms are available commercially to you and me.
 There is, however, currently a diverse range of thinking on how best to integrate the FPGAs with the rest of the system (CPUs and main memory in particular) and what are the driving killer-apps.
 The time is ripe for computer architecture research to get involved in asking the right questions and coming up with the answers.

-CARL 2015, co-located with ISCA, will invite a representative spectrum of major industry players with ready-to-use systems to talk about the design philosophy behind their systems.
+CARL 2015, co-located with ISCA, will invite a representative spectrum of major industry players who are active in this space to talk about the design philosophy behind their systems.
 The goals is for computer architects to walk away with an appreciation for the current diverse and fast-changing state-of-the-art as well as many good ideas on how to engage in this growing space of opportunities.

 It will be a full day program.
 It will be great.
 Please check back for updates.